 To log into a library computer, use your Alfred University username and password.
 If you do don't have a username and password, ask for help at the library's front desk.

-Herrick has 20 laptops that can be checked out for two-hour, in-libray user.
+Herrick has 15 laptops that Alfred University-affiliated patrons can check out for two-hour, in-library use.
 Laptops are available at the front desk during the hours when the library is open.

 ITS's Equipment Lending Program, on the 3rd floor of Perlman Hall, lends laptops that can be used anywhere on campus, and for longer periods of time.